Mike Hogan (sportscaster)

-Mike Hogan (born 1963) is a Canadian sportscaster who is a sports talk radio host on TSN Radio 1050 in Toronto, Ontario.
-He also serves as the play-by-play voice for the Toronto Argonauts of the Canadian Football League for that station's gameday broadcasts.
+Mike Hogan (born 1963) is a Canadian sportscaster who serves as the play-by-play voice for the Toronto Argonauts of the Canadian Football League for TSN Radio 1050's gameday broadcasts.
 Hogan was formerly a long time sports talk radio host on Toronto station CJCL (AM), branded "The Fan 590", until he was relieved of those duties on June 24, 2010.
+Hogan later became a sports talk radio host on TSN Radio 1050 in Toronto, Ontario.
+On January 2019, Hogan left sports talk radio to work full-time with the Argonauts as the team's manager of communication while concurrently serving as their radio play-by-play voice.
 Hogan was born in Kingston, Ontario.

 Fan 590 tenure

 Hogan previously hosted a weekday morning sports radio show on the Fan 590 called The Mike Hogan Show (originally named The Bullpen) from 9 AM to 12 PM.
 Typically, the first hour was hosted solely by Hogan as he takes calls from listeners, while the last two hours was previously co-hosted by another guest sportscaster from TSN in the early 2000s, but later changed to a guest sportscaster from Rogers Sportsnet (due to the station being acquired by Rogers Communications) as they both discussed daily sports topics while also interviewing guests.
 During the later part of the 2000s, Mike Toth became the mainstay co-host of The Bullpen for the last two hours of the show.
 In late 2009, Toth was let go from the station, leaving Hogan as the sole host for the full 3 hours.

 During both the CFL and NFL seasons, the first hour on Fridays was co-hosted with former Argonaut and former NFL player Chris Schultz as a one-hour show dedicated to a weekly discussion on the CFL and/or NFL called "Football Friday".
 Inside the Argos was initially a regular segment of The Mike Hogan Show during the first hour on Wednesdays in the late 2000s until Hogan's show was cancelled.
 The show was co-hosted by former Argonaut defensive back Adrion Smith during 2007, and offensive lineman Sandy Annunziata during 2008 and 2009.

 During the CFL season, Hogan also served as the play-by-play voice for the Toronto Argonauts on The Fan 590's radio broadcasts (or webcasts from their website if the games conflicted with a Toronto Blue Jays radio broadcast) with former Argonauts linebacker Pete Martin as his colour analyst.
 Also during the season, Hogan hosted a one-hour show dedicated to a weekly discussion on the Argonauts featuring interviews of the team members called Inside the Argos.
 This program aired on the FAN 590 on a weekly basis during the midweek evenings.

+On June 2010, Hogan was let go by the Fan 590.